 Montepulciano, one of Italy's most popular red wine grapes, has thrived in Abruzzo since the middle of the 18th century.
 A plump grape, which gives good yields of easy-drinking wine, it is popular with producers and consumers alike.
 The variety typically provides deeply colored juice (which varies from ruby to purple depending on vintage and the particular winemaking techniques used) with low acidity and soft, unobtrusive tannins.

-The Montepulciano grape variety is almost entirely unconnected with the Tuscan town with which it shares its name (see Vino Nobile di Montepulciano).
-The grape was named after the town, but is used in neither its vineyards nor its wines to any significant degree.
+The Montepulciano grape variety is almost entirely unconnected with the Tuscan town of Montepulciano with which it shares its name.
+The grape was named after the town, and was once widely used there.

 To earn the right to be called Riserva a Montepulciano d'Abruzzo wine must spend at least three years ageing (at least six months of which must be in oak) before being released to market.
 These wines have the ability to age exceptionally well if the right winemaking know-how is put into practice.